dfrappart/Terra-AZModuletest/Modules/44 AKS Cluster/readme.md

 # AKS Cluster module
 ######################################################################

-This module allows the deployment of an AKS cluster
+This module allows the deployment of an AKS cluster.
-It includes a condition to deploy either an RBAC enabled Cluster, or not Use is as follow:
+It includes a condition to deploy either an RBAC enabled Cluster, or not.

+Use is as follow: